Meike-K/hello_genomics_calc_py36/README.md

 ## Deep Dive into FASTGenomics
 ### Docker

-Every application runs in the FASTGenomics runtime in the form of an own docker container (which you can imagine as self-sustaining, portable workplaces).
-Using docker containers helps us to eliminate the "works on my machine" problems and afford full reproducibility and transparency.
+Every application runs in the FASTGenomics runtime in the form of a separate docker container.
+You can imagine docker containers as a self-sustaining, portable workplaces which have certain benefits: Using docker containers helps avoiding "works only on my machine" problems and provides full reproducibility and transparency.
 Moreover using docker containers allows you to use any programming language and framework you prefer while keeping things as simple as possible for us to integrate your app into an analysis.
 You like Python?
 So do we.
 You are an Haskel or Julia expert?
 Just use it!
 Do you have some special configuration, which is extremely complicated or annoying to install?
 Just do it once and your app will work everywhere.

 You never heard of Docker before?
 Read the article [Docker Overview].

-These are the very small number of things you really need to know:
+These is a very small number of things you really need to know:

 - `Dockerfile`: This is the construction plan of your application: Here you decide what to `COPY` into, `RUN` and execute (`CMD`) within your container.
-- `docker-compose.yml` file: This file describes, how to build and start your container and providing input/output directories (volumes) for your container.
+- `docker-compose.yml`: This file describes how to build and start your container as well as providing input/output directories (volumes) for your container.
 Have a closer look at our example in order to test your application in a FASTGenomics-runtime-like environment.